Krishna-AnP/apw-competitor-intel-mvp/shared/battlecards/POLYAI.md

-# PolyAI

-## 1. System Architecture
-- Channels: Voice (Inbound enterprise support)
-- Orchestrator: Conversational AI platform
-- LLM: Proprietary conversational models
-- Memory: Persistent conversation memory
-- Tools: Backend integrations
-- Human handoff: Seamless agent escalation

-## 2. Latency & Streaming
-- Realtime / Turn-based: Realtime
-- Interrupts / Barge-in: Supported

-## 3. Telephony & Voice Stack
-- Telephony: SIP / Enterprise telephony
-- ASR: Proprietary ASR
-- TTS: Proprietary neural TTS

-## 4. Safety & Compliance
-- PII handling: Strong enterprise controls
-- Guardrails: Policy-driven conversation control
-- Consent / recording: Enterprise compliant

-## 5. Observability
-- Logs / Traces: Enterprise dashboards
-- Analytics: Conversation analytics
-- Debugging visibility: MEDIUM–HIGH (enterprise tools)

-## 6. Deployment Model
-- SaaS / VPC / On-prem: SaaS + private deployments
-- Tenant isolation: Strong isolation

-## 7. Integration Surface
-- CRM: Enterprise contact center systems
-- Webhooks / APIs: Supported
-- Tools: Contact center tooling

-## 8. Reliability Patterns
-- Retries: Enterprise-grade
-- Fallbacks: Human agent fallback
-- Queues / rate limits: Managed internally

-## Credibility Signals
-- Large enterprise customers
-- Strong case studies
-- Premium enterprise pricing

-## Sources
+What PolyAI Does :
+PolyAI is focused on inbound voice support for large enterprises.
+It is mainly used in customer service and contact center scenarios, where calls need to be handled reliably and escalated to human agents when required.

+Architecture Summary :
+PolyAI runs as a conversational AI platform built for enterprise use.
+It uses its own proprietary conversational models.
+The system maintains persistent memory to handle longer customer interactions.
+It connects with backend systems to fetch or update information.
+Human agent escalation is smooth and built into the flow.
+The architecture is designed for stability and high call volumes.

+Latency and Call Experience :
+Conversations run in real time.
+Users can interrupt the agent or speak naturally.
+This helps the interaction feel closer to a human agent.

+Telephony and Voice Stack :
+Integrates with enterprise SIP and contact center telephony systems.
+Uses proprietary speech-to-text models.
+Uses proprietary neural text-to-speech.
+The voice stack is fully controlled by PolyAI.

+Safety and Compliance :
+Strong enterprise-level PII handling.
+Conversation behavior is controlled using defined policies.
+Call recording and consent handling meet enterprise requirements.
+This makes PolyAI suitable for regulated environments.

+Observability and Monitoring :
+Enterprise dashboards are available for monitoring.
+Conversation-level analytics are provided.
+Debugging visibility is relatively high compared to sales-focused tools.
+This supports ongoing optimization and issue investigation.

+Deployment Model :
+Available as SaaS.
+Also supports private or dedicated deployments for enterprises.
+Tenant isolation is strong.

+Integrations :
+Integrates with enterprise contact center systems and CRMs.
+Supports APIs and webhooks.
+Works with standard contact center tooling.

+Reliability :
+Designed with enterprise-grade reliability.
+Human agents act as the primary fallback.
+Traffic management and rate limits are handled internally.

+Overall Impression :
+Strong enterprise focus.
+Reliable for inbound support use cases.
+High compliance and stability.
+Less flexible for rapid experimentation.

+Sources
 - https://poly.ai
 - https://poly.ai/customers